seamplex/libreblackjack/players/05-no-bust/README.md

 blackjack -n1e5 < fifo | ./no-bust.pl > fifo
 ```

 As this time the player is coded in an interpreted langauge, it is far smarter than the previous `yes`-based player.
-So the player can handle bets and insurances, and there is not need to pass the options `--flat_bet` nor `--no_insurance` (though they can be passed anyway).
+Since the player can handle bets and insurances, and there is not need to pass the options `--flat_bet` nor `--no_insurance` (though they can be passed anyway).
 Let us take a look at the Perl implementation:

 ```perl
 #!/usr/bin/perl